-Fall off the bone shank meat that is so tender and flavorful.
-Instant Pot Osso Buco, the easiest way to cook beef shank to perfection with little preparation and ingredients!
+Fall off the bone-shank meat that is so tender and flavorful.
+Instant Pot Osso Buco, is the easiest way to cook beef shank to perfection with little preparation and ingredients!
 The best comfort food for a cool winter night.

 Love Italian food?
 Try this Instant Pot Osso Buco, a quicker version of a traditional Osso buco with the same great taste.